Photogrammetry knowledge

 What is an index map?

-PIX4Dmapper generates several well-known indices, such as NDVI, as well as custom indices.
-For more information: Edit, Add, and Delete Indices and Formulas in the Index Calculator - PIX4Dmapper.
+PIX4Dmapper and PIx4Dfields generate several well-known indices, such as NDVI, as well as custom indices.

 Each index is associated with an index map.
 For each pixel on this map, the pixel's value is derived from the associated reflectance maps.